erew123/alltalk_tts/README.md

 There is a welcome screen that covers a few other bits, along with the built in documentation.

+### To install the BETA build, read the notes below for the type of system you have, the read the Quick Setup section to perform the install.

 ---

 ### Windows Systems